remotestorage/django-remotestorage/README.md

 * (optional, recommended) [South](http://south.aeracode.org) - for automated
 	database schema updates

+oauth2app is [not on PyPI](https://github.com/hiidef/oauth2app/issues/7) at the moment, but pip can install it from github directly.

 Various interfaces of the app use some external resources, like [Twitter Bootstrap](http://twitter.github.com/bootstrap/) CSS file (served from bootstrapcdn.com) and